This article looks at techniques, herbs and supplements which can help balance hormones naturally and alleviate acne and other pre-menstrual symptoms.

 Green Tea: Consuming green tea on a regular basis has been scientifically proven to help balance your blood sugar levels and hormones as well as reducing inflammation, all thanks to a polyphenol found in green tea called EGCG.
 (Read more about tea to balance hormones naturally here!)

-Love the good fats
+love the good fats

 Exercise is great for balancing your hormones but overdoing it can make your symptoms worse!
 Chronic cardio workouts can put too much stress on your body and spike cortisol levels which can cause inflammation and trigger hormone imbalances.
 Light, regular exercise such as walking, swimming or pilates is a great way to reduce cortisol (the stress hormone) levels and short interval training for 20 minutes 3 times a week is more than enough to help boost your immune system, reduce stress levels and balance hormones.
 Head over to this post here to read more about how exercise can affect your skin in positive ways and negative ways!

 In addition to following a healthy, whole foods diet rich in health fats, studies have shown that these supplements and herbs are worth keeping in your home to help support optimal hormonal health: